tvrzna/emptty/README.md

 ---
 - `make install` to install binary.
 - `make install-pam` to install pam module.
+- `make install-pam-debian` to install pam module for Debian.
 - `make install-manual` to install man page.
 - `make install-all` to install binary, pam module and man page.
 ---